 where we treat the quantization parameters $\vg^{t}$ as a constant.

-\paragraph{One-step optimization.} To find an improved rotation matrix $\mR_1$ and quantization parameters $\bm{g}$, we perform the iterative process shown in Eq~\ref{eq:solve_quantization} and Eq~\ref{eq:solve_R} with just 100 rounds, which already yields significantly better performance, as demonstrated in the evaluation (Section~\ref{sec:exp}).
+\paragraph{One-step optimization.} To find an improved rotation matrix $\mR_1$ and quantization parameters $\bm{g}_{\vx}$, we perform the iterative process shown in Eq~\ref{eq:solve}.
 Specifically, a calibration set $\mX^{cal}$ is randomly sampled from $\mX$, the iterative process can be specified as:

 then the resulting quantization parameters will be used to produce the rotation matrix: